Getting-Automated/landing-page-generator/deployment/readme.md

 Always refer to the [AWS Pricing Calculator](https://calculator.aws/) for more accurate estimates based on your specific usage patterns.
 For many small, low-traffic sites, actual costs might fall within AWS's free tier offerings, potentially resulting in no charges for the first 12 months.

 > **Important**: While AWS offers a free tier, certain services may incur charges depending on usage.
 Monitor your AWS billing dashboard regularly to avoid unexpected costs.

+## Security Best Practices
+- Use IAM roles with least privilege principle for AWS CLI configuration
+- Regularly rotate your AWS access keys
+- Enable MFA for your AWS account
+- Use AWS CloudTrail to monitor API calls

+## Customization
+The deployment scripts can be customized to fit your specific needs.
+Some options include:
+- Modifying the CloudFront distribution settings
+- Adjusting S3 bucket policies
+- Customizing the React build process

+## Version Control
+It's recommended to commit your changes to version control before running the deployment script.
+This allows you to easily revert changes if needed.

+## Rollback Process
+In case of deployment failure, the script includes a rollback mechanism that attempts to:
+- Delete newly created S3 buckets
+- Remove new CloudFront distributions
+- Delete newly created SSL certificates
+- Remove any created Route 53 records

+Always check the `deploy.log` file for detailed information about any rollback actions performed.

+## Contributing
+Contributions to improve the deployment scripts are welcome.
+Please follow these steps:
+1. Fork the repository
+2. Create a new branch for your feature
+3. Commit your changes
+4. Push to your branch
+5. Create a new Pull Request

+Please ensure your code adheres to the existing style and includes appropriate tests.